Udit8348/RUST/README.md

 - package section: the following statements are configuring a package
 - dependencies section: list other dependencies referred to as crates
 - crate's version follows Semantic Versioning
-- semantic verionsioning makes sure you get the latest patches for your version, but gaurantee compatability so your code will compile
+- semantic versioning makes sure you get the latest patches for your version, but guarantee compatibility so your code will compile
-- when we inlcude a crate it will be a library crate not a binary create which we create when runningg cargo build/run etc
+- when we include a crate it will be a library crate not a binary create which we create when running cargo build/run etc
-- cargo fetches the latest versions of hte deps you have specified from the *registry*
+- cargo fetches the latest versions of the deps you have specified from the *registry*
 - the registry is a copy of the data on Crates.io which is where people post OS Rust projects
 - after downloading the crates, they are compiled for the first time
 - if the dependencies are not changed, then they are no recompiled
-- when you build a project for the first time, cargo saves the working verions of deps in `.lock` file
+- when you build a project for the first time, cargo saves the working versions of deps in `.lock` file
 - if there is a breaking update, then it will not be added to the project, thanks to `.lock` file

 ## Crates
-- `rand` is an exmple crate we could use, rng is not part of rust std lib
+- `rand` is an example crate we could use, rng is not part of rust std lib
 - adding a new crate:
 	- add crate and version to the `.toml` file
-	- add the `use` statment to the `.rs` file
+	- add the `use` statement to the `.rs` file

+---

 ## Variables and Mutability
 - use snake_case